Naatu Naatu: Critical reception

 Onmanorama praised the song and stated, "The mood-lifting beats and the perkiest actors dancing to those beats is just what the fans have been waiting for, ever since the makers announced the magnum opus."
 A. Kameshwari of The Indian Express wrote "Naatu Naatu offer double the fun as the two actors perform together on screen and create an insane energy, which makes you want to dance too.
 The RRR song can sure be titled as the best mass track of the year."
 A review from Mirchi9 criticized the song itself for being ordinary, calling it as "an old-school, serviceable number".
 However, they praised Rama Rao and Charan's choreography and rapport, calling it as a "visual feast".
-Matt Patches of Polygon named the musical sequence in the film as one of the best movie scenes of 2022.
+Matt Patches of Polygon and Wes Greene of Slant Magazine named the musical sequence as one of the best movie scenes of 2022.

 Alison Herman of The Ringer complimented the idea of the song and wrote "Naatu Naatu is something different: a musical performance that moves the story forward in a movie that isn't primarily musical, challenging the binary of "musical" versus "not" and making the song itself more integral to the film", comparing it with the Academy Award for Best Original Song nominees.
 Analyzing the song, Sudhir Srinivasan of The New Indian Express stated: "The 274 seconds of the song inspire a rare loss of inhibition; they urge you to let go, give in, trust, and just dance.
 Worry later, dance now.
 For those seconds, everyone—the oppressive white man, the meek princess, the Indian rebels—is equal in dance and joy".
 Firstpost's Ganesh Aaglave praised Rahul Sipligunj and Kaala Bhairava's vocals.